 Students have many opportunities to participate in collaborative student-faculty research in health science-related fields.
 Summer research intensives give students the latest lab skills, analytical tools, and experience with instrumentation as well as close mentoring with faculty.

-Our “Indiana Pathways” grants fund internships for pre-health students at the Indiana University Richard M. Fairbanks School of Public Health and the Wells Center Summer Research Program.
+Our “Indiana Pathways” grants fund internships for pre-health students at the Indiana University Richard M. Fairbanks School of Public Health, the Herman B. Wells Center for Pediatric Research at the Indiana University School of Medicine and Riley Hospital for Children and the Indiana University School of Medicine Stark Neuroscience Research Institute.

 Our program facilitates externships at local health facilities such as Reid Hospital.